-PCA use as recorded by the PCA device and (2) total pain over the first 24 h, as defined by measurement of the area-under-the-curve of each participant's self-reported pain scores at rest, measured using a VAS.
-VAS pain scores are recorded in the recovery unit and then at 4 hourly intervals for the first 24 h.
-The VAS is presented as a 100 mm horizontal line with verbal anchors at each end of 'no pain' and 'worst pain possible'.
+The joint primary outcomes are (i) total morphine consumption (mg) in the first 24 hours (defined as the 24 hours following commencement of the sub-pectoral infusion), including all morphine given in the Recovery Unit and cumulative PCA use as recorded by the PCA device and (ii) total pain over the first 24 hours, as defined by measurement of the area-under-the-curve of each participant's self-reported pain scores at rest, measured using a visual analogue scale (VAS).
+VAS pain scores are recorded in the Recovery Unit and then at four hourly intervals for the first 24 hours.
+The VAS is presented as a 100mm horizontal line with verbal anchors at each end of "no pain" and "worst pain possible".
 The study participant selects and marks with a pen the point along the line that reflects their current pain perception.
 Periods of sleep are recorded retrospectively by the participant.